 Food photography has taken on a new lease of life in recent years.
 No longer is it the niche preserve of cookbooks and the menus at cheap restaurants – social media has made food photography one of the most popular genres in the art form, with the cooking (and even eating) of the meal often being secondary.

-The current lockdown situation makes food photography an even more appealing choice for frustrated photographers unable to head into the real world to shoot their favorite subjects at their usual shooting spots.
+The current lockdown situation makes food photography an even more appealing choice for frustrated photographers unable to head into the real world.
 With little more than your core camera kit and your kitchen surfaces, you can create some truly tasty looking shots.

 While the general principles have much in common with still life and product photography, shooting food has plenty of pitfalls all of its own.
 Either way, you will need solid foundations of photographic theory and technique – and obviously practice makes perfect!
 Just like cooking up your favorite dish, getting things just right can be a lot more complicated than it seems.

 • See also Best camera for food photography

 To get you on the right track with capturing your culinary creations, we popped into the kitchen with professional food photographer Ewen Bell to examine both the equipment and the key skills to get shots that are as much a feast for the eyes as they are for the stomach…